-At orientation for new students and employees, as well as in October of each year, each student and employee is informed of the school's campus security report, procedures, and safety practices.
+At orientation for new students and employees, as well as in every other month of each year, each student and employee is informed of the school's campus security report, procedures, and safety practices.
 We also review with students and employees the need to be responsible for their own security and safety at all times.
-In October of each year, we bring a local law enforcement official into the school to review how to protect yourself against crime, how to be responsible for your own safety, and how to protect yourself against sexual assault.
+In september of each year, we bring a local law enforcement official into the school to review how to protect yourself against crime, how to be responsible for your own safety, and how to protect yourself against sexual assault.

-Paul Mitchell The School Great Lakes , herein referred to as "school" or "institution," uses the following policy and procedures:
+Paul Mitchell the School Escanaba , herein referred to as "school" or "institution," uses the following policy and procedures: